STUDY JAPANESE ONLINE WITH NATIVES HERE

 Inemuri - Japanese napping in public places

-In some cases it's not a quick nap.
-Most cases of Japanese people sleeping on the street are people who are drunk or who have missed the last train.
-In the worst case it can be a homeless.
+In some cases, it is not a quick nap.
+Most cases of Japanese people lying down sleeping on the street are about drunk people or those who missed the last train.
+In the worst cases, it could be a morador de rua.

 Still, the Japanese just don't mind sleeping in any public place.
 Other Japanese who are present at the place simply don't bother and just ignore it.